Argentine debt mediator says time running short to avoid default

-NEW YORK (Reuters) - Daniel Pollack, the court-appointed mediator in the debt dispute between Argentina and holdout creditors, said on Thursday he met separately with both sides but the issues separating the parties remain unresolved and time is running short to find a solution.
+NEW YORK, July 24 (Reuters) - Daniel Pollack, the court-appointed mediator in the debt dispute between Argentina and holdout creditors, said on Thursday he met separately with both sides but the issues separating the parties remain unresolved and time is running short to find a solution.

 “After speaking with both sides, separately, I proposed and urged direct, face-to-face talks between the parties.
 The representatives of the Bondholders were agreeable to direct talks; the representatives of the Republic declined to engage in direct talks,” Pollack said in a statement.